SDG Target 10.3.1, 18.104.22.168 & Target Action Plan #32

-32. Eliminate the very regressive sales tax and all other taxes on all individuals, corporations, businesses and other entities with less than $500 thousand in net assets.
-Have only one tax - a progressive property tax on the net assets of all individuals, corporations, businesses and other entities with more than $500 thousand in net assets.
+32. Reform Taxation.
+Eliminate the very regressive sales tax and all other taxes except for one - a progressive property tax on the net assets of all individuals, corporations, businesses and other entities with more than $1 million in net assets.
 Provide generous tax deductions based on worthiness of the charitable contributions of the taxpayer.
 Simplify all tax codes and remove all loopholes.

 Please provide proposed additions and recommendations to PeopleNow.org by email RefineThePlan@PeopleNow.org and fax 703-521-0849.

 This Target Action Plan - TAP #32 must be implemented in coordination with TAP #45 Plan to Rapidly Implement UN SDG TAPs described at www.PeopleNow.org.

 Charging the poor and hungry a sales tax on food and other necessities of life and spending the people’s money on illegal wars that have impoverished and made refugees of millions is criminal and inhumane.

 Massively widening wealth inequalities and loopholes—in very complex and voluminous tax codes make a complete overhaul necessary.

 This Action Plan will reduce the largest wealth divide of all times.
 The world has 2,235 billionaires, and 211 thousand individuals with more than 30 million dollars in net-worth.
 987 million people in the world live in extreme poverty— on less than $1.25 per day (456.25 dollars per year).
 The world’s gross product is about 72 trillion dollars.
 The population is about 7.3 billion.
 If those living in extreme poverty get an equal share they would get $27 per day ($10,000 dollars per year, $40,000 per year for a family of 4).